Abraham Nemeth

 Abraham Nemeth (October 16, 1918 – October 2, 2013) was an American mathematician.
-He was professor of mathematics at the University of Detroit Mercy in Detroit, Michigan.
+He was a professor of mathematics at the University of Detroit Mercy in Detroit, Michigan.
 Nemeth was blind and is known for developing Nemeth Braille, a system for blind people to read and write mathematics.

 Early/Personal life

 Nemeth was born in New York City on the Lower East Side of Manhattan into a large family of Hungarian Jewish immigrants who spoke Yiddish.
-He was blind from birth from a combination of macular degeneration and retinitis pigmentosa.
+He was born blind.
+The disability emerged from a combination of macular degeneration and retinitis pigmentosa.

 He attended public schools at first but did most of his primary and secondary education at the Jewish Guild for the Blind school in Yonkers, New York.
 His undergraduate studies were at Brooklyn College where he studied psychology.
 He earned a Master of Arts degree in psychology from Columbia University.

 Nemeth studied mathematics and physics at Brooklyn College.
 He did not major in mathematics because his academic advisors discouraged him.
 However, tired of what he felt were unfulfilling jobs at agencies of the blind, and with the encouragement of his first wife Florence, he decided to continue his education in mathematics.
 He received a Ph.D. in mathematics from Wayne State University.

-In 1970 Dr. Nemeth married Mrs. Edna Lazar, widow of Professor Nicholas Lazar.
+In 1970, Dr. Nemeth married Mrs. Edna Lazar, widow of Professor Nicholas Lazar.
 Dr. & Mrs. Nemeth resided near the University of Detroit, so he could walk to work.
 They later resided in Oak Park, Michigan.
-Edna Nemeth's eight grandchildren and one step-granddaughter grew up endeared to their beloved "Grandpa Abe", who was always quick with a joke, song or funny animal noises.
+Edna Nemeth's eight grandchildrens and one step-granddaughter grew up endeared to their beloved "Grandpa Abe", who was always quick with a joke, song or funny animal noises.
 He has sixteen great-grandchildren.
 Edna and Abraham were married until her death at age 90 in 2000.
 When Abraham died in 2013 he was buried next to her, in a Jewish cemetery in suburban Detroit.